 Forty years after the end of World War II Eva began to share her story.
 She has since written three books and spoken to more than one thousand audiences about her experiences.

 Eva visited Danville, Iowa in May of 2018.
-Copy and paste the youtube address below to watch her presentation.

 Part of our Anne Frank exhibit includes paintings created in hiding by Erich and Heinz Geiringer.
 Before the war, the Geiringers, Erich and Fritzi and their children, Heinz and Eva, lived in the same apartment building as Anne Frank and her family.
 In July 1942, the Geiringers went into hiding, and Erich and Heinz began painting to occupy their endless hours of isolation.
 Before the family was discovered, they were able to hide the paintings.
 Erich and Heinz died in Auschwitz but Fritzi and Eva survived and retrieved the paintings.
 The Quad City Jewish Federation generously donated the 30 reproduction paintings done by Erich and Heinz to the Danville Station.